keck91/drboxguide/README.md

-# This is guide to install drbox with caffe and CUDA 8.0, cuDNN 5.1, Python 2.7 under Ubuntu 16.04 with GPU support
+# This is a guide to install drbox with caffe and CUDA 8.0, cuDNN 5.1, Python 2.7 under Ubuntu 16.04 with GPU support
 I am new to Linux and Deep-Learning.
 After three weeks I finally managed to install CUDA, cuDNN and the caffe framework to use the repository [DRBox](https://github.com/liulei01/DRBox) by [liulei01](https://github.com/liulei01).
 I combined different install guides and the solution below worked for me.
 The makefile.config that I used is also attached. \
 I used the following guides: \
 https://medium.com/@zhanwenchen/install-cuda-and-cudnn-for-tensorflow-gpu-on-ubuntu-79306e4ac04e \